preyero/hateRep/README.md

 * *Semantic_annotation*: contains the background knowledge of the hate speech sample, which was mainly provided by a domain-specific KG, i.e., the [GSSO](https://github.com/Superraptor/GSSO) (`pruned_concepts.csv`) and completed with generic semantic resources (`missing_concepts.csv`).

-* *Documentation*: contains the approved ethics application form, participant information sheet, and description for each data file.
+* *Documentation*: contains the approved Ethics Application Form and Participant Information Sheet.

 Source code is in *scripts*, specifically in the Python files: